 Simple ingredients, simple steps, simply delicious!
-These potatoes are an excellent side dish to so many meals!
+Buttered potatoes are an excellent side dish to so many meals!

-When I was young, my mom made these potatoes often.
-In the south, they’re also known as stewed potatoes or boiled potatoes.
-They’re savory, cozy and downright delicious!
-With only 2 basic ingredients, they’re budget friendly, super easy to make and can go with nearly any dinner.
+When I was young, my mom made buttered potatoes often.
+In the South, they’re also known as stewed potatoes or boiled potatoes.
+They’re savory, cozy, and downright delicious!
+With only 2 basic ingredients, they’re budget-friendly, super easy to make, and can go with nearly any dinner.

-The trick to these potatoes is the perfect cook time.
-You want to cook them just until they’re fork tender.
+The trick to these southern-style potatoes is the perfect cook time.
+You want to cook them just until they’re fork-tender.
 Any longer and they will disintegrate.
-The length of time will depend on the type of potato you use and altitude.
+The length of time will depend on the type of potato you use and your altitude.
 I personally prefer Idaho russet potatoes, but that’s just because it’s what my mom always used.

-Served fresh from the stove with a delicious protein and vegetable, you’ve got yourself a perfect weeknight dinner.
-Mom would often serve them with fried pork chops, salmon patties and baked chicken.
-Add on one of Mamaw’s Hoe Cakes and sliced fresh garden tomatoes, sweet southern dinner heaven!
+Served fresh from the stove with a delicious protein choice like Garlic Parmesan Chicken or Mom's Classic Ketchup Meatloaf and Easy Glazed Brussels Sprouts, you’ve got yourself a perfect weeknight dinner.
+Mom would often serve buttered potatoes with fried pork chops, salmon patties, and baked chicken.
+Add on one of Mamaw’s Hoe Cakes and sliced fresh garden tomatoes, and you're in sweet Southern dinner heaven!

 What You’ll Need